RESEARCH STARTER

 Type II reactions involve antibody-dependent cell-mediated cytotoxicity (ADCC).
 Cytotoxicity refers to immune system responses that destroy cells.
 These reactions are mediated by immunoglobulin M (IgM) and immunoglobulin G (IgG), which are bound to cell surface antigens.
 In these instances, antigens bind to normal cells that are then targeted for destruction by the immune system.
 This can lead to a number of harmful consequences, such as the development of autoimmune disease.
 Examples of disorders related to Type II reactions include autoimmune hemolytic anemia, rheumatic heart disease, Graves’ disease, and Goodpasture syndrome.

 Although white blood cells play a role in Type III reactions, IgG is the primary mediator of this type of immediate hypersensitivity reaction.
 Type III is also referred to as immune-complex reactions because they involve circulating antigen-antibody complexes.
-An antigen-antibody complex is a molecule formed when an antibody binds to an antigen and deposits into blood vessel walls of specific areas of the body.
+An antigen-antibody complex is a molecule formed when an antibody binds to an antigen and is deposited into the blood vessel walls of specific areas of the body.
 This initiates an inflammatory reaction that can lead to issues such as joint pain and kidney disease.
 Disorders that commonly occur as a result of a Type III reaction include serum sickness, rheumatoid arthritis, reactive arthritis, hypersensitivity pneumonitis, and systemic lupus erythematosus.

 Delayed hypersensitivity reactions, also referred to as Type IV reactions, take a day or more to develop.
 In delayed hypersensitivity reactions, white blood cells known as T lymphocytes, or T cells, mediate the immune response to antigens.
 Normally, T cells maintain cellular immunity by releasing substances called lymphokines, which trigger the release of macrophages, or cells that protect against infection.
 Macrophages ingest harmful foreign substances and remove them from the body.
 A delayed hypersensitivity reaction occurs as a result of an overreaction of this process that causes the macrophages to act on healthy cells, initiating an inflammatory response that can lead to tissue damage.
 Examples of disorders caused by Type IV reactions include contact dermatitis, multiple sclerosis, and celiac disease.